tc39/proposal-smart-pipelines/readme.md

 possible – such as `value |> compose(f, g, h, i, j, k, #)`.
 Syntax becomes more locally readable.
 It becomes easier to reason about code without thinking about code elsewhere.

-### Cyclomatic simplicity
-Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
-If edge cases and branching are minimized, then the resulting syntax will be uniform and consistent.
-The reduced complexity would hopefully reduce the probability that the developer will misunderstand the code they read or write.

-Similarly, reducing edge cases reduces the amount of trivia that a developer must learn and remember in order to use the syntax.
-The more uniform and simple the syntax’s rules, the more the developer may focus on the actual meaning of their code.

 ### Expressive versatility
 JavaScript is a language rich with [expressions of numerous kinds][MDN